Trade Setup for Tuesday: Top 10 things you should know before Opening Bell

 Call Options Data:

-The foreign institutional investors (FIIs) sold shares worth Rs542 crore compared to domestic institutional investors who bought Rs663 crore in Indian equity market.
+The foreign institutional investors (FIIs) bought shares worth Rs235 crore compared to domestic institutional investors who sold Rs66 crore in Indian equity market.

 High delivery percentage suggests that investors are accepting the delivery of the stock which means that investors are bullish on the stock.